How to Make Grilled Pizza

-Crispy on the bottom, cooked through, and nicely browned with minimal char—that’s the goal with grilled pizza.
+Crispy on the bottom, cooked through, chewy, and nicely browned with minimal char — that’s the goal with grilled pizza.
 To get there, go for medium-high direct heat (about 425°F) or consider a two-zone fire with hotter and cooler areas, as in the potato pizza above.

 The Spruce Eats takes the straight approach with medium-high heat for their Grilled Fig and Arugula Pizza.
 The delicious combo of sweet grilled figs, nutty manchego cheese, and peppery arugula is what sets this pizza apart.

 To keep pizza from sticking, be sure to give the hot grates a scrub with a wire brush before you set the dough over the fire.